What You Need to Know

 What do I need to get one?

-1. You will need proof that you have been enrolled in school in 2017 such as a copy of your graduation certificate, a school report or an original letter from your school.
+1. You will need proof that you were a year 12 student or equivalent in 2017; such as a copy of your graduation certificate, a school report, or an original letter from your school or TAFE.

 2. You will need photo ID (must be a recent photo) such as the identification below;